Estimated reading time: 17 minutes

 The definite disappointment was how much I spent on fast food.

-Planned expenses for June is a mini-vacation around my birthday which will probably include gas, fast food and some clothing purchases.
+Planned expenses for June are a mini-vacation around my birthday, probably gas, fast food, and some clothing purchases.

 However, we have a free place to stay, and they have a few things they are giving us they no longer want, including a fantastic full-on drum kit.